MicrosoftDocs/winrt-api/windows.security.credentials/passwordvault.md

 ## -description
 Represents a Credential Locker of credentials.
 Lockers are specific to a user.

-Apps running in an AppContainer (e.g. UWP apps) can only access the contents of their own locker (for the current user).
-Apps not running in an AppContainer (e.g. regular Desktop apps) can access all the user's lockers, including those of AppContainer apps.
+Apps running in an AppContainer (for example, UWP apps) can only access the contents of their own locker (for the current user).
+Apps not running in an AppContainer (for example, regular Desktop apps) can access all the user's lockers, including those of AppContainer apps.

 ## -remarks